 Implementation of the impact fee is being phased-in over a period of three years and will be applied to other types of development in future phases.

 The impact fee is being phased in over a period of three years.
-Phase 1 comes into effect on May 1, 2017, and must be paid at the time of issuance of a building permit or development permit, together with any other fees which may be payable.
+Phase 1 went into effect on May 1, 2017, and must be paid at the time of issuance of a building permit or development permit, together with any other fees which may be payable.
 Whoever applies for the building permit or the development permit is the person responsible for paying the impact fee.
 The permit will not be issued until the impact fee is paid in full.

 If the permit is later amended to increase the floor area of the building, an additional impact fee must be paid.
 The additional fee will be calculated as the incremental difference between the impact fee payable on the increased floor area less the fee that has already been paid, or that would be payable for the existing floor area.
 The additional impact fee must be paid prior to issuance of the amended permit.